About the Danish Cancer Society

 Research

-The Danish Cancer Society supports cancer research at hospitals and universities throughout Denmark as well as operating our own research facility, the Danish Cancer Research Center (DCRC).
+The Danish Cancer Society supports cancer research at hospitals and universities throughout Denmark as well as operating our own research facility, the Danish Cancer Institute (DCI).
 Our center hosts some of the world's leading cancer researchers, with approximately 293 employees from 30 different nationalities working together.

-By funding our outstanding cancer researchers, DCRC consistently delivers results at a high international level.
+By funding our outstanding cancer researchers, DCI consistently delivers results at a high international level.

 The research we support must be of the highest quality and have the potential to make a real difference for patients.
 This includes research in new diagnostics, new treatment principles, sequelae and rehabilitation.